-History of the Grand Union Canal – Wendover Arm
+About the Wendover Arm of the Grand Union Canal

-The Wendover Arm goes off the Tring summit of the Grand Union Canal at the top of Marsworth Locks.
-Previously, the original plan for the Grand Junction Canal did not include any branches and the Wendover Arm was part of a second enabling Act in 1794.
+The Wendover Arm leaves the Tring summit of the Grand Union Canal at the top of Marsworth Locks.
+The original plan for the Grand Junction Canal did not include any branches and the Wendover Arm was part of a second enabling Act in 1794.
 During 1799, the opening of the navigable feeder to the springs near Wendover took place.
 However, the insufficient supply of water soon became clear.
-As a result, the construction of 4 reservoirs happened between 1802 and 1815; Wilstone was followed by Marsworth, Tringford and finally Startops End.
+As a result, four reservoirs were constructed between 1802 and 1815; Wilstone was followed by Marsworth, Tringford and finally Startops End.

-Furthermore, the use of the 6 ¾ mile canal was to transport coal, timber, straw and manure.
-Meanwhile, straw was shipped to London for horse bedding, with horse manure from the bus depots of London transported in the opposite direction for the local farms.
-Unfortunately, sections of the canal leaked and much of it was re-puddled within 10 years of its construction.
-Later on a stop lock was built just after the pumping station at Tringford.
+Originally planned just as a water-supply feed, the 6 ¾ mile canal was used to transport coal, timber, straw and manure.
+Straw was shipped to London for horse bedding, with horse manure from the bus depots of London transported in the opposite direction for the local farms.
+Unfortunately, sections of the Wendover Arm leaked and much of it was re-puddled within ten years of its construction.
+Later on, a stop lock was built just after the pumping station at Tringford.
 During 1904, the canal beyond the lock was closed and used purely to feed water with a pipe laid along the bed.
-Despite this, the canal to Tringford remained navigable serving Heygates Mill and Bushell Brothers boatyard.
+Despite this, the canal to Tringford remained navigable, serving Heygates Mill and Bushell Brothers boatyard.

-Forming the Wendover Arm Trust in 1989 aims to restore the canal arm to navigation.
-Moreover, completing Phase 1 in 2005 involved works to the existing canal; reinstatement of the road bridge beyond Tringford stop lock and construction of an interim terminus basin at Little Tring Farm.
+Wendover Arm Trust was formed in 1989 and aims to restore the full canal arm to navigation.
+Phase 1 of the works, including works to the existing navigable canal; reinstatement of the road bridge beyond Tringford stop lock and construction of an interim terminus basin at Little Tring Farm were completed in 2005.

 Photo: Wendover Arm on the Grand Union Canal – by Tim Lewis.